 In existing residential areas, density levels may have been set well below what the market and infrastructure are capable of supporting.
-In other cases, zoning codes may prohibit residential development in areas where it may now be appropriate.
-By modifying zoning policies to allow for residential development and higher-density residential uses uses and by minimizing design approval processes for multifamily dwellings, local jurisdictions can help to increase the number of housing units that can be created and better align housing supply with demand.
+In other cases, zoning codes may prohibit residential development in areas where housing may now be appropriate.
+By modifying zoning policies to allow for residential development and higher-density residential uses, and by minimizing design approval processes for multifamily dwellings, local jurisdictions can help to increase the number of housing units that can be created to better align housing supply with demand.

-Zoning codes can limit the number of housing units that can be developed and those limits should be re-assessed in light of what the market and infrastructure will bear, particularly in the face of strong housing demand.
-In areas where demand for housing exceeds supply, these limits make it difficult to correct this imbalance and thus contribute to higher rents and home purchase prices.
-While developers can sometimes request special permission for higher-density projects, they may be put off by the length and uncertainty of the process of obtaining the necessary permits or variances as well as the resulting increase in costs.
+Zoning codes limit the number of housing units that can be developed.
+Jurisdictions should continually reassess those limits in light of what the market and infrastructure will bear, particularly in times of strong housing demand.
+In areas where demand for housing exceeds supply, existing limits make it difficult to correct the imbalance and thus contribute to higher rents and home purchase prices.
+While developers can sometimes request special permission for higher-density projects, they may be put off by the time, uncertainty, and increased costs required by the process to obtain the necessary permits and/or variances.

 Cities, towns, and counties seeking to increase their density will first need to determine which neighborhoods are most appropriate for zoning changes.
 Not all neighborhoods are suited for higher-density residential development, and some areas may need investment in infrastructure upgrades before they can accommodate more residents.
 In many cases, however, cities, towns, and counties can allow some increase in density without over-burdening the roads, sewers, or school system or changing the character of the neighborhood.

-Areas near existing or planned transit stations or along bus routes may be particularly appropriate to target for higher density, as the additional residents can contribute to usage levels required for these systems to succeed.
-(Where development around transit stations is compact, pedestrian-oriented, and offers a mix of residential and commercial uses, it is also known as “transit-oriented development.”)
+Some areas are better suited than others to accommodate higher residential density.
+Areas near existing or planned transit stations or along bus routes are appropriate to target for areas of higher density because the additional residents contribute to usage levels required for transportation systems to succeed.
+(Development around transit stations that is compact, pedestrian-oriented, and offers a mix of residential and commercial uses is also known as “transit-oriented development” or “TOD.”)
 Cities, towns, and counties may also be able to identify parts of town that would benefit from being rezoned for residential purposes.
 In areas with long retail corridors, for example, many cities, towns, and counties have found that permitting mixed-use development allows the continuation of ground-floor retail but adds significant new multifamily housing in a manner that doesn’t disrupt adjacent neighborhoods.
 Underutilized industrial or commercial areas can present important opportunities for higher-density residential (or mixed-use) development with the further benefit of increasing the supply of land available for housing.
 In soft housing markets with significant vacant commercial or industrial space, there is also an opportunity to create affordable housing by adaptively reusing the shells of these structures as residential housing.

-Once the city, town, or county has identified neighborhoods that can be targeted for increases in residential density (a process called “upzoning”) or changes to allow residential use (“rezoning”), the next step is to determine the appropriate density level.
+Once the city, town, or county has identified neighborhoods that can be targeted for either increased residential density (a process called “upzoning”), or changes to the zoning to allow residential use (“rezoning”), the next step is to determine the appropriate density level.
 “Higher-density development” means different things in different places, and development patterns can be tailored to fit a variety of circumstances.
 Many options are available on the continuum between large-lot single-family homes and high-rise apartment buildings.
 These include:

 - Allowing single-family homes on smaller size lots, which creates opportunities to subdivide existing large lots to build additional housing units